 3×3 Canada Quest

-FIBA’s flagship 3×3 competition is an annual FIBA 3×3 World Tour comprised of a series of Masters Qualifiers and one Final, awarding six-figure prize money.
+FIBA’s flagship 3×3 competition is an annual FIBA 3×3 Men’s World Tour comprised of a series of Masters Qualifiers and one Final, which awards six-figure prize money.

-Leading up to the FIBA 3×3 World Tour, regional events take place across the country as part of Canada Basketball’s 3×3 Canada Quest series.
-The winners of the elite division in each of the regionals, along with wild card teams, qualify for the 3×3 Canada Quest Finals.
-The top two Finals teams then qualify to the FIBA 3×3 World Tour Masters Qualifier and compete for a spot in the FIBA 3×3 World Tour Final.
+Leading up to the FIBA 3×3 Men’s World Tour, regional events take place across the country as part of Canada Basketball’s 3×3 Canada Quest Men’s Regionals.
+The winners of the elite division in each of the regionals, along with wild card teams, qualify for the 3×3 Canada Quest Men’s Finals.
+The top two Finals teams then qualify to the FIBA 3×3 Men’s World Tour Masters Qualifier and compete for a spot in the FIBA 3×3 Men’s World Tour Final.

-The 2017 3×3 Canada Quest Regional Finals were held in major cities across the country in May to July.
+The 2018 3×3 Canada Quest Men’s Regionals were held in major cities across the country in May and June.

-Top teams from the Canadian Final qualified for the 2017 FIBA 3×3 World Tour Qualifier in Saskatoon on July 15 and 16.
+Top teams from the Canada Quest Men’s Finals qualify for the FIBA 3×3 Men’s World Tour Qualifier.

-World Tour Qualifier winners earned a spot at the 2017 FIBA 3×3 World Tour Final on October 28 and 29 in Beijing, China.
+World Tour Qualifier winners earn a spot at the FIBA 3×3 Men’s World Tour Final.

 Upcoming 3×3 Events